 A common misperception is that Italians are very laid back and relaxed.
 While this can be true (see sprezzatura) there are a great many rules regarding day to day life.

-Things like late opening and and early closing hours can be a shock if you are used to a 24 hour culture.
+Things like late opening and early closing hours can be a shock if you are used to a 24-hour culture.
 Smaller shops may be closed on Monday mornings and during the middle part of the day.
 Frustrations occur when you are not aware or fight some of these daily rhythms.

 It's All About the Food

 The order you eat is also important.
-You do not have to eat all of the courses on an italian menu, but you do have to stick to the sequence; antipasta, primi, secondi and contori in that order
+You do not have to eat all of the courses on an Italian menu, but you do have to stick to the sequence; antipasto, primi, secondi and contori in that order.